 When it comes to stress relief, people tend to listen to music, exercise, walk, surf the internet, relax with a movie or spend time with family.
 But they’re also incorporating prayer and meditation into their anti-stress toolbox.2

 Research has shown that more than half (55%) of Americans pray every day—and even 20% of the religiously unaffiliated say they pray daily.2 That’s because prayer connects people to a “higher power” that provides comfort and guidance, especially in times of stress.
 It has other benefits too.
 It has been shown to improve self-control, make you nicer, make you more forgiving, increase trust, and offset the negative health effects of stress—especially if the prayer focuses on the welfare of others.3

 During meditation, the goal is to find serenity and calmness of body and mind and to reach a “happy place” where we have a new perspective on stressful situations.
-There are many different types of meditation, including these described by the Mayo Clinic ,4 but they all generally aim to help reduce negative emotions, slow down the heart rate and regulate breathing:
+There are many different types of meditation, including these described by the Mayo Clinic link opens in a new window,4 but they all generally aim to help reduce negative emotions, slow down the heart rate and regulate breathing:

 Prayer and meditation often go together—they’re complementary.
 But when used to offset stress, they take your health and wellness to a better place.

 1 American Psychological Association.link opens in a new window American Psychological Association, n.d.
 Web.
 08 May 2017.